hardscrabble/hardscrabble.github.io/_posts/2017-02-05-memoize-with-defined.md

 end
 ```

-Now, you're still calling the `dog` method over and over, but now it's "memoizing" the result of the database query.
+Here you're still calling the `dog` method over and over, but now it's "memoizing" the result of the database query.

+But what does that mean?

 Here's a more verbose version of the `dog` method that does the same thing: